sfigg/commercialization-public/docset/manufacture/desktop/servicing-the-image-with-windows-updates-sxs.md

 # Lab 1c: Add drivers, updates, and upgrade the edition

-For many customizations, like adding Windows updates or upgrading the edition, you can mount the Windows image to a temporary folder.
-Mounting an image maps the contents of a file to a location where you can view and modify them.
+For many customizations, like adding .inf-style drivers, Windows updates or upgrading the edition, you can mount and edit the Windows image.
+Mounting an image maps the contents of a file to a temporary location where you can edit the files or use DISM to perform common deployment tasks.

+To add drivers that include an installation package, see [Lab 1f: Add Windows desktop applications with siloed provisioning packages](add-desktop-apps-wth-spps-sxs.md)

 ![image: copying image files and deployment scripts](images/dep-win8-sxs-createmodelspecificfiles.jpg)